Classification: Orlando Pops Orchestra

 The Last Supper

 King Herod’s Song

 Historical Notes from a Fan

 The ship has long since sailed on capitalizing on the success of Jesus Christ Superstar in the same way that “knock-off” recordings long had.
-But “budget” labels famous for releasing low cost sound alike albums still exist.
-So it’s not hard to imagine that these recordings (this is the point where the classification “studio cast” begins to apply more, since one can no longer accurately say they are riding the coattails of any one production) continued to flourish, and still do to this day.
-With all studio cast recordings, it’s generally the opinion of this particular fan that since the performers lack the experience of getting on a stage and actually performing the show in front of an audience, the performances are pleasant enough, but not always up to par with a real cast album.
+But “budget” labels famous for releasing low-cost sound-alike albums still exist.
+So it’s not hard to imagine that these recordings (this is the point where the classification “studio cast” begins to apply more since one can no longer accurately say they are riding the coattails of a specific production) continued to flourish, and still do to this day.
+With all studio cast recordings, it’s generally the opinion of this particular fan that since the performers lack the experience of getting on a stage and performing the show in front of an audience, the performances are pleasant enough, but not always up to par with a real cast album.

 In this case, unfortunately, one can’t even say the performances are pleasant.
 The entire cast suffers from a case of over-enunciation, which doesn’t help the pronounced lisp of Ray Hatch’s Judas.
 The overall effect is that of rehearsed “spontaneous creativeness,” like a Mormon church choir trying a bit too hard to achieve even an approximate rock sound.
 As with any highlights recording, there are some good points: the arrangements, as performed by the Orlando Pops Orchestra, are alright enough, David Chernault’s Jesus is beautifully sung, and there’s also a noteworthy appearance by actor/comedian (and future MADtv, Big Gay Sketch Show, and Rerun Show cast member) Paul C. Vogt as Herod.